 - Miscellaneous computer parts, including circuit boards, chips, cards and power supplies

 - Music playing devices

-Recycling TVs and monitors has become increasingly difficult.
+Recycling televisions and monitors has become increasingly difficult.
 These items will now be accepted at County drop-off facilities for disposal rather than recycling.
 Alternatively, there are several manufacturer take-back locations that specifically accept televisions and monitors for recycling.

 These drop-off facilities are for household electronics only.
 No business or institutional materials will be accepted.